YiyanYang0728/phiNODE/README.md

    mamba env create --file environment.yml
    ```

-   > **Note:** The default environment is configured for NVIDIA A- and V-series GPUs.
+   > **Attetion:** The default environment is configured for NVIDIA A- and V-series GPUs.
 To run on CPU-only systems, remove CUDA-related packages from `environment.yml` before creating the environment.

 2. **Clone the Repository**